 The Opposite of Spoiled: Raising Kids Who Are Grounded, Generous, and Smart About Money discusses using money as a tool, not as a wage.
 After all, kids should do chores without payment for the same reason we do.
 Simply stated, because it’s gotta get done.
 Otherwise, the family doesn’t function.
 It offers techniques on how to set up an allowance plan that stands on its own and serves as a teaching tool.

-To help you keep track of chores and allowances, there are many apps available like FamZoo, a virtual family bank that is designed for preschoolers up to college-aged kids.
+To help you keep track of chores and allowances, there are many apps available like FamZoo, a virtual family bank that is designed for preschoolers up to college-aged kids (head to our FamZoo reviews for more information about it).

 If you’re looking for an app-based system, Homey is a chore-management app tailored to children and teens.
 Allowance lets parents create chores, set the frequency, and transfer funds into virtual banks for each child as they complete tasks or earn rewards.